Morozzzko/Morozzzko.github.io/_drafts/why-would-i-use-monads.md

 1. Monads are a concept from the category theory.
 Math.
 Their representation in software development is mostly `Haskell`, which uses them _heavily_, and it's definitely not a mainstream language.
 It creates a subconscious association: haskell / monads =  something difficult and clumsy
 2. The `Result` type gets a lot of usage in Rust, Kotlin, Swift, F#, OCaml/ReasonML and Elm too.
 All of those languages are statically typed and compiled, which enables to do extra static analysis.
 For example, the compilers may check if you've handled all possible cases.
 Those checks are nearly impossible to implement in Ruby
 3. Ruby is an object-oriented language.
-Monads are a concept from functional programming, which may seem a bit odd and counterintuitive.
+Monads are a concept from functional programming, which may seem a bit odd and counter-intuitive.
 4. When you take a look at dry-monads, you'll see unfamiliar methods like `#bind`, `#fmap`, `#or_fmap`.
 Those things require some additional learning and are not so trivial
 5. The so-called [do notation](/2018/05/27/do-notation-ruby.html) is a syntactic sugar which looks unfamiliar to Ruby developers
 6. Combining different kinds of monads may be troublesome.
 As an example, you may treat `Result` as a `Maybe`, which will definitely result in bugs.